Darkhyp/DICOMtoSVS/README.md

 - macro : boolean, add macro image if exists

 Usage (Python script):
-- considering a Python environment with the required dependencies
+- considering a Python environment with the required dependencies:

 ```python /path_to/DICOMtoSVS.py```

 Installation instructions and usage (Windows executable):